riverbed/steelscript/docs/install/steelhead.rst

 For Windows, it is best to install the package from pre-compiled distributions, such as `here <http://www.voidspace.org.uk/python/modules.shtml#pycrypto>`__.

-If compiling pycrypto for windows is preferred over downloading pre-bulit package, instructions are listed as follows (Assume the Operation System is 64-bit).
+If compiling pycrypto for windows is preferred over downloading pre-built package, instructions are listed as follows (Assume the Operation System is 64-bit).

 * Install the Python 64 bits version, downloaded from `here <http://www.python.org/ftp/python/2.7.1/python-2.7.1.amd64.msi>`__.